 Statewide candidates are limited to accepting $250,000 in contributions from state political party committees per election cycle.
 Legislative candidates may accept up to $50,000 per political party committee per election cycle.

 Candidates may make unlimited loans to their own campaigns.
 Loans from other persons or entities are generally considered contributions and are subject to the above-described limits.

 Statewide candidates are limited to accepting up to $3,000 per corporation or union, per election.
 Legislative candidates are limited to accepting $1,000 per corporation or union, per election.
 Super PACs may not contribute to candidates.

 Candidates are required to file detailed reports on their campaign donations and expenditures to the Florida Secretary of State.
 Florida requires seven reports related to their primary elections and six related to their general elections.

-*additional reports are be required by Florida filers.
-If a report is skipped (often because its deadline is close to another), the data from that report is captured in the next update.
+Additional reports are required by Florida filers.
+If a report is skipped (often because its deadline is close to another or due to delay in receiving reports for the state), the data from that report is captured in the next update.

 The Florida state legislature meets in session for 60 consecutive days every year.

 Florida House Representatives serve two-year terms. and are limited to serving four terms (eight years).

 Florida Senators serve four-year terms and are limited to serving two terms (eight years).